Irenezs/Notes/Untitled.md

 Both E and M exert a force on the spaceship in opposite directions, the force of attraction (weight) is much greater on E than M as it is more massive.

 On the journey E to M, the resultant gravitational force is toward E before X and towards M after X, and vice versa for the return journey.
-The spaceship spends longer travelling in the opposite direction to the force for the outbound journey and longer travelling in the same direction
+The spaceship spends longer travelling in the opposite direction to the force for the outbound journey and longer travelling in the same direction as the gravitational force on the return.

+From E to M, the gravitational field strength of E gets weaker and gfe of M gets stronger, and at X these values are equal, so there is no resultant field strength.

+The gravitational potential of E increases the further wa